New York Times Opinion Page

-It is a great honor to announce that Justice Denied will be hosted for its World Premiere at the Albuquerque Film and Media Experience in Albuquerque, New Mexico June 3rd through the 9th , 2013.
-We hope you’ll join us.
+It is a great honor to announce that Justice Denied was hosted for its World Premiere at the Albuquerque Film and Media Experience in Albuquerque, New Mexico June 3rd through the 9th , 2013.
+Thank you for joining us.
+Watch for announcements of new festivals.

 In 2010, it's estimated that 19,000 women and men have been sexually assaulted in the Military.
 In FY 2012 It's estimated that number has climbed to 26000 while the rate of reporting the crime has dropped from 13.5% to just over 9%.